IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--User-Access-Management.md

 As all rights within an individual course depend on the course role of a user, a microserive must store the course ID of all entities and resources it stores in order to manage access in a decentral way.
 So for instance, the media service must store the course ID for any video it stores.

+## Known Authorization Limitations

+We do not have shared data between microservices.
+This may lead to limitations to enforcing access control if other properties than a course ID are relevant, e.g. the publication state of a content item.

+Currently, there are no limitations implemented.
+Once implemented, they will be listed here including measures to mitigate the effect.

 # Keycloak

 Keycloak is used for implementing the User Access Management.
 Keycloak is also the issuer of the JWTs.